 - Flat nosed pliers

-- Thread the tiger tail wire through the latch at the bottom of your phone, and pull it through so that the two ends are equal.
+- Thread the tiger tail wire through one of the cutouts in your mobile phone case.
+You’ll find there are cutouts on the top, sides and bottoms of most phone cases.
+Then pull the wire through so that the two ends are equal.

 - Slide a crimp bead over both ends of the wire, and pull it up towards the latch as far as you can go.
 Use your flat nose pliers to crimp the bead into place.